rachelrakov/Intro_to_Machine_Learning/sections/features.md

 ### What should we use as features for our data set?
 What did we use as features for our fruit example before?
 ![table of fruit with features height, width, color, mass, round - one row in table set of features with unknown label ](../images/fruit3.png)

-### Now that we are using sentences, how can we best repersent each sentence as a series of values?
+### Now that we are using sentences, how can we best represent each sentence as a series of values?

 One idea is to use how many particular *parts of speech* the sentence contains.